 Litigating a Truck Accident Case

-- Defendant owed the plaintiff the duty to exercise a reasonable degree of care to avoid injury, under the circumstances;
+- The defendant had a duty to exercise reasonable care to avoid injury under the circumstances

-- Defendant failed to exercise such reasonable care; and
+- The defendant failed to exercise such care

 Potential Truck Accident Defendants

-If the truck driver is an employee of a trucking or shipping company, that company may be held legally liable for the driver's negligence.
-If a truck driver is an independent contractor of a larger company, things tend to get murky.
-The issue often comes down to the amount of supervising done by the company.
-The potential liability of trucking companies, employers, and contractors is an important assessment for an attorney to make.
+If the truck driver is a trucking or shipping company employee, that company may be held legally liable for the driver's negligence.
+Things tend to get murky if a truck driver is an independent contractor of a larger company.
+Usually, companies are not liable for the actions of an independent contractor or consultant.
+This is the case in the trucking industry.

 How Can a Truck Accident Attorney Help?